This is the multi-page printable view of this section. Click here to print.

 Favorites

-You can set favorites using the Favorites (★) icon, and set a favorites filter to filter only resources that have been set as favorites.
+Bookmark (★) You can set a bookmark using the icon, and you can set a bookmark filter to filter only resources that have been bookmarked.

 Sorting

-The resource list can be sorted by two criteria:
+The resource list can be sorted by the following two criteria.

 • Recent (default sorting)